gridsome/gridsome.org/docs/guide-search.md

-# Add to add a search
+# Add search to Gridsome

 _Contribute..._